A-Gr33n/Milestone-Project-3/README.md

 ---
 ## Relationship Diagram (SQL)
 This is a rough draft of the relationship diagram.
-Even though all relationships weren't used, this was to give an idea to provide a structure of the relationships ids, .
+Even though all relationships wasn't used, this was to give an idea to provide a structure for the relationships ids.

 ![drawSQL-recipe-diagram-export-2023-08-16](https://github.com/A-Gr33n/Milestone-Project-3/assets/120597058/affc501c-67e3-442a-8442-b1f5eb7baff6)